 Early dismissal from school must always be cleared first in the office.
-Parents/guardians are required to sign students out so the school may maintain records of his/her whereabouts.
-We will then call the student to the office for dismissal.
-Do not go directly to the classroom to pick up your child.
+Parents/guardians are asked to inform the front office of the early dismissal PRIOR TO 1:45 pm so that we will be able to communicate the early departure to the classroom teachers in a timely and unintrusive manner.
+Upon arrival, parents will ring the front entrance bell and sign students out so the school may maintain records of his/her whereabouts.
+We will then call your student to the office for dismissal.
+Parents will be required to wait outside of the front entrance until their child arrives.

 Please keep in mind that when a student is called from his/her class earlier than the 3:45 pm dismissal time, it is a disruptive interruption to the other students and causes the student being picked up early to miss out on valuable instruction and closure to their day.